 - milk for brushing top of Cheesymite Scrolls

-- Sprinkle the cheese over the Vegemite.
-Roll up the yeast dough firmly until you have a dough log.
-Start to roll along the long side of the rectangle.
+Sprinkle the cheese over the Vegemite.
+Roll up the yeast dough firmly until you have a cheesy dough log.
+Roll the dough on the long edge, not short edge.

 Using a sharp knife, cut every 3cm along the dough log.
 Place the scrolls on a greased baking sheet.

 Cover with cling wrap and place in a warm place for about 45 minutes, allowing the dough to rise further.
 This is optional, especially if you're pressed for time, but makes for a better scroll.

 Brush the Cheesymite Scrolls with milk.
 Put a pinch of cheese on top of the Cheesymite Scroll.
 Bake for 15-20 minutes, or until they are golden brown.
 Allow to cool and enjoy.